 It is of the upmost importance, that we are supporting the local trade in Morocco.
 You may have heard the name Abdussamed mentioned from time to time.
 This is our very first artisan and the man who helped to bring Lost Little One to life.
 A father of four and a leather worker for more than 20 years.
 I chose to work one on one with Abdu in Morocco after meeting him on my second trip to Marrakech.
 I spent 4 months working with Abdu to perfect our first ever range and he was responsible for bringing some of our favourite designs to life.
 By travelling to and from Morocco and personally sourcing our artisans we can guarantee that our business is directly benefiting local Moroccan people.

 As we have grown we found the need to source more artisans to help with production.
-So on our latest trip we joined forces with a small Moroccan family business nestled deep inside the Marrakech Medina.
+Since starting Lost Little One we've joined forces with a small Moroccan family business nestled deep inside the Marrakech Medina.
 With a history that dates back to the 1950's, J.Cuir provide full time work to more than 20 local artisans in Marrakech.
 Their workshop is conveniently located only seconds away from the community tannery where all of our leather is sourced.
 I had the pleasure of visiting this very tannery while in Morocco and it was a beautiful experience.
 This particular tannery is located in a very local area, outside of the centre of the Medina.
 The vibe is very relaxed in the tannery, the leather workers are never bothered by tourists and just casually go about their day, creating beautiful handworked leather.